SoftwareAG/c8y-docs/content/machine-learning/anomaly-detection-bundle/anomaly-detection-using-smartphone.md

 Now that you have all the pieces together, you can try to generate an anomaly.
 To generate an anomaly you could drop your mobile phone or throw it in the air and then catch it.

-You should be able to see alarms being generated from your device which will be visible under the **Alarms** page of the Device Management application.
+You should be able to see alarms being generated from your device which will be visible under the **Alarms** page of the Device Management web app.